Seahawks add D.J. Reed and Colby Parkinson to 53-player roster and elevate Jayson Stanley and Stephen Sullivan

 Carroll said Harrison needed a few weeks to get back in playing shape after having not been with a team since the end of last season before he was signed by Seattle on Oct.
 7.

-Carroll said Friday that the 31-year-old Harrison, who was a first team All-Pro in 2016 with the Giants, appeared to be in shape but it wasn’t a guarantee he would be active Sunday.
-Carroll added that the Seahawks are doing okay with their defensive tackle rotation on run downs.
+Carroll said Friday that the 31-year-old Harrison, who was a first team All-Pro in 2016 with the Giants, appeared to be in shape but it wasn’t a guarantee he would be active Sunday with Carroll saying the Seahawks are doing okay with their defensive tackle rotation on run downs.

 “This week really would make you think that he’s ready to come back and play,” Carroll said.
 “He’s getting there.
 The first couple of weeks that wasn’t the case.
 He was just getting work back in shape.
 He’s lost some weight.
 He looks a lot better moving around.
 He’s on his stuff, he knows what he’s doing.
 He’s in it.
 So I’m really fired up that he’s competing to get on the field right now.”